monopole/mdrip/README.md

 [here](https://raw.githubusercontent.com/monopole/mdrip/master/example_tutorial.md)
 ) has code blocks that write, compile and run a Go program.

-The _@labels_ found in the _HTML comments_ directly preceeding code blocks identify a code block sequence - a _labelled script_.
+An _@labels_ found in a _HTML comment_ immediately preceeding a code block identify the block as part of a _labelled script_.

 The tool accepts a label argument and file argument and extracts the matching script.

 If a block has multiple labels, it can be incorporated into multiple scripts (e.g. common initialization code).
 If a block has no label,